unblinking/saltpack/specs/saltpack_signcryption_v2.md

    For recipient symmetric keys, first derive a shared symmetric key.
    Concatenate the ephemeral public Curve25519 key and the recipient symmetric key, and HMAC-SHA512 them under the key `saltpack signcryption derived symmetric key`.
 The derived key is the first 32 bytes of that HMAC.
-Seal the **payload key** using this derived symmetric key, with the nonce `saltpack_recipsbXXXXXXXX`, where `XXXXXXXX` is the 8-byte big-endian unsigned recipient index.
+   Secretbox the **payload key** using this derived symmetric key, with the nonce `saltpack_recipsbXXXXXXXX`, where `XXXXXXXX` is the 8-byte big-endian unsigned recipient index.
 The recipient identifier in this case is up to the application.